-NOTE 2: If the MCData server detects that the functional alias used as the target of the MCData FD request is simultaneously active for multiple MCData users, then the MCData server can proceed by selecting an appropriate MCData ID based on some selection criteria.
+NOTE 3: If the MCData server detects that the functional alias used as the target of the MCData FD request is simultaneously active for multiple MCData users, then the MCData server can proceed by selecting an appropriate MCData ID based on some selection criteria.
 The selection of an appropriate MCData ID is left to implementation.
 These selection criteria can include rejection of the MCData FD request, if no suitable MCData ID is selected.

+4. The MCData server may verify whether the corresponding file is available in the MCData content server over the MCData-FD-5 reference point using the received file URL in the MCData FD request.
+If the MCData server identifies that the corresponding file is not available in the MCData content server, the MCData server provides a response to the MCData client 1 indicating that the file distribution request cannot proceed due to the unavailability of the file in the MCData content server.

-4. The MCData server responds back to MCData client 1 with a functional alias resolution response message that contains the resolved MCData ID.
+5. The MCData server responds back to MCData client 1 with a functional alias resolution response message that contains the resolved MCData ID.

-5. If the MCData server replies with a MCData functional alias resolution response message, the MCData client 1 sends a new MCData SDS transfer request towards the resolved MCData ID.
+6. If the MCData server replies with a MCData functional alias resolution response message, the MCData client 1 sends a new MCData FD request towards the resolved MCData ID.

-6. MCData server initiates the MCData FD request towards MCData client 2.
+7. MCData server initiates the MCData FD request towards MCData client 2.
 The MCData FD request towards the MCData user contains an emergency indicator if it is present in the received MCData FD request from MCData client 1.
+The MCData server also includes a file download completed report indication within the request if it was not already requested by the MCData client 1.

-NOTE 3: MCData client 2 does not set its emergency state as a result of receiving the MCData FD request containing the emergency indicator.
+NOTE 4: MCData client 2 does not set its emergency state as a result of receiving the MCData FD request containing the emergency indicator.